-Based on a real life murder the film creates a very suspenseful narrative starring Cliff Robertson and Joel Grey.
-The story is about a small town where a murdered young girl is found strangled in her car, poses a mystery for the chief of police Lee Tucker (Robertson) and a man who claims to be clairvoyant Franklin Wills (Grey) who wants to help solve the crime, but we aren’t quite sure whether he is truly what he appears to be.
+Based on a real-life murder the film creates a very suspenseful narrative starring Cliff Robertson and Joel Grey.
+The story is about a small town where a murdered young girl is found strangled in her car, which poses a mystery for the chief of police Lee Tucker (Robertson), and a man who claims to be clairvoyant Franklin Wills (Grey) who wants to help solve the crime, but we aren’t quite sure whether he is truly what he appears to be.
 An actual psychic or a menacing character himself.
 Grey conveys a manic and bizarre character who might possibly be a sociopath himself, as he oscillates from child-like scrawny little clairvoyant in a white linen suit with white patent leather shoes to an almost monstrously volatile psychotic.

 He goes into convulsive trances, and supplies Detective Lee Tucker with eerie details of the murder which are dangerously on the mark.
 The tautness of the mystery keeps you trying to figure out whether Wills is the real deal with his deluge of frantic revelations of the crime or whether he’s actually the killer himself or at least involved in the murder somehow.
 It makes him a prime suspect for Lee Tucker who struggles to solve the case and divert this menacing little eccentric from creating chaos and anxiety in his personal life.